FrederikLizakJohansen/Batch_PDF_py37/README.md

  * Calculating PDF and constructing output-files.

- * Saving data
+ * Saving data.

    - Either as txt files or binary with hdf5.

-   - Including header
+   - Including header.

  * Generating pictures.

 # FUTURE IMPROVEMENTS

- * Validation methods of the background subtraction.
+ * Better validation methods of the background subtraction.

- * Manuel / setup description
+ * Manuel / Installation guide.

+   - .exe file to install correct python environment.

+ * Use different timeresolutions for the background and data.

 # Bugs

  * Not found, yet.